VaidheeswaranS/test-terraform-project/Challenge-1/pre-reqs.md

 # Pre-Requisites for all Challenges

-AWS account
+- AWS account
-AWS CLI with credentails for creating required resources
+- AWS CLI with credentails for creating required resources

+> [!NOTE]
+> I have used us-west-2 (Oregon) for performing all the activities

+> [!WARNING]
+> Please change the region appropriately if you are using other than us-west-2

 # pre-reqs for Challenge-1